Know Your Rights In Search And Seizure

 At Michael K. Allen & Associates, we believe that every person who is accused of a crime has a right to an aggressive defense.
 We work diligently to identify potential weaknesses in the prosecution’s case to seek the best possible outcome for each client we serve.

 One of the ways that we have been able to help many clients is by carefully scrutinizing the actions of law enforcement.
 We review police conduct to determine if they have violated the constitutional rights of our clients.
-In some cases, we are able to use such information to get charges dismissed, suppress evidence or obtain increased leverage for a favorable case resolution.
+In some cases, we are able to use such information to suppress evidence or otherwise take action that increases the likelihood of a favorable outcome for our clients such as a dismissal or acquittal.

 When To Question The Seizure